SDP2022/react-app/README.md

 - Status messages displayed on screen
 - Manual control to move robot and pen, sound the emergency alert system (LEDs and annoying buzzer)
 - Tutorial page if you seek to learn more
+- Cat API implemented so that if live camera is down, you see a cute cat instead :)
 - Cross platform